 The next day (or week), roll the cookie dough between 2 layers of wax paper to 1/4-inch thickness (I love using these Pastry Wands - all my cookies are exactly the same thickness).
 I've also found these rolling guides very helpful.
 Using wax paper eliminates the need to dust the cookie dough with excess flour, which makes subsequent cookies tough.

 Cut desired shapes.
-Here I'm using a mini gingerbread house cutter.
+Here I'm using an adorable mini gingerbread house cutter.

 I can't wait to see it assembled.